 Ingrown hairs are most common on your jawline, legs, or other commonly shaved areas rather than on the top of your head.

 While far from an ideal solution, the easiest way to prevent ingrown hairs is to stop shaving altogether.
-If you want to continue shaving, focus on shaving in the same direction your hair usually grows and change the blade frequently.
+If you want to continue shaving, focus on shaving in the same direction your hair usually grows and change the blade frequently to ensure it is cutting well.

 Can you pull out an ingrown hair?